dominikbullo/AC-UNIZA-skiteam-booking-system/README.md

 ![Language](https://img.shields.io/static/v1?label=Language&message=Python&color=blue)

 # Sport Agenda
-Web app for complete managing a sports club.
+Web app for complete managing a sport clubs.
 Events, recording child statistics by time, calculating payouts for coaches and so on...

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.